 2nd of July 2022

-From when it opened its doors in 1870 to when they closed for good in 1995, the Leavesden Asylum/Hospital was one of the largest employers in the area employing thousands of staff who came from as far away as Mauritius, Ireland and Liverpool to work at what was then, a state of the art medical and mental health facility.
+From when it opened its doors in October of 1870 to when they closed for good in 1995, the Leavesden Asylum/Hospital was one of the largest employers in the area employing thousands of staff who came from as far away as Mauritius, Ireland and Liverpool to work at what was then, a state of the art medical and mental health facility.
 This allowed for several generations of families to work at the hospital while raising their families in the nearby communities.
 Many of which still live in the area today.

 In 1948, the newly formed National Health Service took over the administrative running of the Leavesden Hospital and its more than 1000 staff and volunteers who provide care for some 3500 patients.